TABLE OF CONTENTS

-Drop shipping is a kind of ecommerce merchant business that allows you to sell inventory without having to buy it beforehand.
-Typically, you would partner with a manufacturer who makes, packages, and ships out the products you sell.
+Drop shipping is a kind of eCommerce merchant business that allows you to sell inventory without having to buy it beforehand.
+Typically, you would source your product from a manufacturer who makes, packages, and ships out the products you sell.
 In this arrangement, you would manage the customer-facing aspects of the business: administrative duties, accounting, customer service, website management, and the like.

 Helpful Drop Shipping Tips for Beginners

 No matter where you are in the process of starting your drop ship business, consider the information below.

 1. Find a niche for your eCommerce clothing store.

 When the options are nearly endless and you don’t have to pay for inventory, it’s easy to want to offer anything and everything to visitors of your website.
 Don’t give in to this urge.
 Exploiting a niche will allow you to hone into your business’ ideal audience, rather than zapping your budget trying to market to everyone.

 Ideally, you also want to find a balance between passion and profit.
 It’s easy to enjoy something when you’re making money from it, but in the early stages of your business, sales won’t start streaming in right away.
 So, you’ll want to make sure that you’re passionate enough about what you offer to push past this initial lull.

 Starting a new business doesn’t mean you have to start entirely from scratch.
 A wealth of knowledge can be harvested from your competitors if you know where to look.

 Take some time to study their content.
 What do they blog about?
 How do their email newsletters look?
 What kind of people follow their social media profiles or comment on their posts?
 With this information in mind, you can start to look for better ways to execute their strategies and even come up with new ones entirely.

 3. Choose the right supplier for your sales quantity and needs.